Sonos Ace Wireless Headphones: The Complete Breakdown

 This strategic pricing positions them as a compelling alternative to the pricier Apple AirPods Max (£549 / $549 / AU$899).
 But more importantly, it positions them to compete with established giants like the award-winning Sony WH-1000XM5 and similarly priced Bose QuietComfort Ultras.
 This move suggests Sonos is serious about taking a chunk of market share from these long-standing audio powerhouses.

-Design & Comfort
+Sonos Ace Review: Design & Comfort

 Sonos Ace Black & White on a table

-From the first glance, Sonos Ace delivers the sense of quality you’d expect from a pair of £449 headphones.
+From the first glance, Sonos Ace deliver the sense of quality you’d expect from a pair of £449 headphones.
 The build utilises stainless steel for the headband, hidden hinges for a clean look, and plush vegan leather memory foam cushions for long-lasting comfort.

 Available in both black and white finishes, these headphones sport a sleek matte finish with a laser-etched Sonos logo on the right ear cup.